What’s happening when we increase range of motion?

 What is happening when we stretch in yoga?

-What actually happens when we stretch, as in the mechanisms that are involved in changing our range of motion, is not fully understood (Holtzman Weppler and Magnusson, 2010).
-Several different mechanisms have been suggested by researchers, but no one single mechanism for creating change in range of motion has been identified.
+What actually happens when we stretch in yoga, meaning the mechanisms that are involved in changing our range of motion, is not fully understood (Holtzman Weppler and Magnusson, 2010).
+Researchers have suggested several different mechanisms.
+But no one single mechanism for creating change in range of motion has been identified.
 Some mechanisms that have been suggested are that stretching: reduces muscle and/or tendon stiffness, creates change in neural adaptations (Behm, 2016; Holtzman Weppler and Magnusson, 2010), alters sensation, or creates other types of change in connective tissue or muscle cells (Holtzman Weppler and Magnusson, 2010).

-How much stretch do we need to increase range of motion?
+How much stretch in yoga do we need to increase range of motion?

 Behm, D.G., A.J.
 Blazevich, A.D.
 Kay, and M. McHugh.
 2016.
 Acute effects of muscle stretching on physical performance, range of motion, and injury incidence in healthy individuals: a systematic review.
 Applied Physiology Nutrition and Metabolism.
 41:1-11.